 Year 11 Music is the prerequisite for entry into Music Extension and students must complete Year 12 Music and Music Extension concurrently.
 It is also expected that students complete Year 10 Music prior to their commencement of Year 11 Music as this semester prepares them for the challenges of the Senior Music course.
-Students who elect Music Extension usually drop a subject (other than Senior Music) so they are not too overloaded.
+Students who elect Music Extension usually drop a subject (other than Senior Music), thereby maintaining the same number of QCE points.
+Students have, however ,successfully completed Music Extension as an extra subject.